 High-level visits and meetings

-October 2017: Visit by the Hon Concetta Fierravanti-Wells, Minister for International Development and the Pacific.
+October 2017: Visit to Cook Islands by the Hon Concetta Fierravanti-Wells, then‑Minister for International Development and the Pacific.

-October 2015: Minister Assisting the Minister for Trade and Investment, Senator Richard Colbeck, visited the Cook Islands to attend the Pacific Islands Forum Trade Ministers Meeting.
+October 2015: then‑Minister Assisting the Minister for Trade and Investment, Senator Richard Colbeck, visited the Cook Islands to attend the Pacific Islands Forum Trade Ministers Meeting.

-August 2015: Deputy Prime Minister Truss attended celebrations to mark the 50th Anniversary of Self-Government in the Cook Islands and held bilateral meetings with his counterpart, Deputy Prime Minister Heather and Prime Minister Puna.
+August 2015: then‑Deputy Prime Minister Truss attended celebrations to mark the 50th anniversary of self-government in the Cook Islands and held bilateral meetings with his counterpart, Deputy Prime Minister Heather and Prime Minister Puna.
 This was the first visit by an Australian Deputy Prime Minister to the Cook Islands.

-July 2015: Prime Minister of the Cook Islands, the Hon Henry Puna, attended the Pacific Islands Forum Foreign Minister’s Meeting in Sydney.
+July 2015: Prime Minister Puna attended the Pacific Islands Forum Foreign Ministers’ Meeting in Sydney.